- Computers & Software

 The corrupted user profile error will pop up soon after you type in your account password.

-The following solutions should come in handy when faced with the hindrances above:
+The following solutions should come in handy when you are locked out of your computer:

 - Command Prompt password recovery